Akash-2615/Akash-2615/README.md

 ### 💡 Quote I Live By

-> “The best way to predict the future is to invent it.” — Alan Kay
+> "The best way to predict the future is to invent it." — Alan Kay

+---

+🔥 If you're passionate about **healthcare AI**, **model interpretability**, or **generative vision systems**, feel free to connect and collaborate!